rscopes/react-scopes/readme.md

 ## Note

+RS seems semantically & functionally stable & free of memory leaks.
-RS wasn't wrote trying to be the faster/cleaner system, but trying to :
+That's said it was not written trying to be the faster/cleaner system, but trying to :
 - Have better scalability ( by making complex components independent )
 - Easily define & reuse async data process
 - Make async SSR
+- Avoid using tons of independents libs to manage the app state
+- Easily manage async
 - etc

-## Fast way concepts
+## Conceptual sample :

 ```jsx harmony
 import React                                                                          from "react";